Link Lee Mansion: Historic Houston Landmark

 In 1946 the widowed Mrs. Essie N. Lee and her family members sold the property for $120,000 to the University of St. Thomas.

 At first, the entire university consisted of the rooms of the mansion and surrounding grounds.
-Eventually, other buildings were added to what is now a beautiful university campus in the heart of Houston.
+Eventually, other buildings came into being to what is now a beautiful university campus in the heart of Houston.
 Now the home is solely used for offices of the president, the vice-presidents, and alumni relations.

-The sculpture pictured above has a plaque upon which is written the following:
+The sculpture pictured below has a plaque upon it, which has the following information:

 Dedicated to Anita Borges Stude by her loving husband, Micajah Stude